alisonswu/shiny-SimNetwork/README.md

-# A shiny app to simulate infectious disease in a network
+# A shiny app to simulate infectious disease in networks

-This is a shiny app for visualizing the spread of SIR-like infectious disease in a network.
+This Shiny app is for simulating and visualizing the spread of SIR-like infectious disease in networks.

-The app allows you to customize the network and disease dynamic.
+The app allows you to select different types of network structure and set the parameters to control the disease dynamic.
 The underlying algorithm uses an agent based model to simulate the disease progression.
 The app displays an animation of disease progression in the network, and summary plots of the S-I-R compartment size over time.

 ## Screenshots
+Here are screenshots of the app.

 <p align="center">
   <img src="screenshot1.png" width="700"/>